Hiring an Interpreter

-Of course, we do teach private lessons to groups.
-It could be anything from teaching praise and worship teams how to sign a song to teaching the basics of Sign Language.
+Of course, we teach private lessons to groups.
+It could be anything from teaching praise and worship teams how to sign a song to teaching the basics of Sign Language and so on.

 Do you offer one-on-one classes?

-Yes, we do offer private sessions: one-on-one classes whether it is online or face-to-face.
+Yes, we do offer one-on-one classes whether it is online or face-to-face.
 We are flexible and will work with you on scheduling.
-We also have pilot courses that will launch Feb 2017.